-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 9 January 2017.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 24 March 2017.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.
-The advisory opinion provided by letter 4050 Ser N42/076 dated 4 October 2016, was sent to you on 25 October 2016 for an opportunity to comment prior to being considered by the Board.
+The advisory opinion provided in NPC memorandum 1160 Ser 813/003 dated 3 January 2016 [2017] was sent to you on 7 February 2017 for an opportunity to comment prior to being considered by the Board.
 A copy of this advisory opinion is again enclosed.
 After the 30 day period for comment expired without a response, the case was presented to the Board.

 After careful and conscientious consideration of the entire record, the Board found that the evidence submitted was insufficient to establish the existence of probable material error or injustice.
 In this connection, the Board substantially concurred with the comments contained in the advisory opinion.
-Additionally, the Board concluded that your move was a personal choice and therefore, as you had not been issued orders, the move was at personal expense.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.

-It is regretted that the circumstances of your case are such that favorable action cannot be taken.
-You are entitled to have the Board reconsider its decision upon submission of new and material evidence within one year from the date of the Board's decision.
-New evidence is evidence not previously considered by the Board prior to making its decision in your case.
+It is regretted that the circumstances of your case are such that favorable action cannot be taken at this time.
+You are entitled to have the Board reconsider its decision upon the submission of new and material evidence.
+New evidence is evidence not previously considered by the Board.
 In this regard, it is important to keep in mind that a presumption of regularity attaches to all official records.
 Consequently, when applying for a correction of an official naval record, the burden is on the applicant to demonstrate the existence of probable material error or injustice.